 That’s why you need to be very careful and critical about what you read (my post included!).

-An unfortunate proportion of writing about this film has focused on a question that I feel queasy typing: did Temple enjoy the assault?
+A large proportion of writing about this film has focused on a rather queasy question: did Temple enjoy the assault?
 Admittedly, the movie does raise the issue and allows it to open some dark places in our minds.
 Remember, though, that the act is only suggested, and very elliptically at that, so anyone who speculates on Temple’s pleasure or pain is doing exactly that—speculating.

 Unfunnily enough, a number of critics have concluded that she does enjoy it, echoing Trigger’s assertion: “You’re crazy about me.”
 Do these writers, I wonder, recognize the irony that their interpretation supports Trigger’s account of what happened?